Victory of 'new India', healthcare workers & spirit of all Indians: Reddy on 100-cr jabs milestone | Law-Order

 - India

-Union minister G Kishan Reddy on Thursday hailed the country's milestone of administering 100 crore COVID-19 vaccine doses by calling it a victory of 'Corona warriors', ''new India'' and the spirit of cooperative federalism.
+Union minister G Kishan Reddy on Thursday hailed the country's milestone of 100 crore Covid vaccine doses administered by calling it a victory of 'Corona warriors', ''new India'', and the spirit of cooperative federalism.

+The minister said, a decision has been taken by the Ministry of External Affairs to have dedicated tourism officers in 20 Indian missions abroad and this will help in branding and promoting India's culture and heritage abroad.

-The Union culture and tourism minister congratulated each citizen of the country on India achieving the milestone in its vaccination drive against COVID-19.
+The Union culture and tourism minister congratulated each and every citizen of the country on India achieving the milestone in its vaccination drive against Covid.

-''We have witnessed the victory of scientists, the victory of healthcare workers, and the collective spirit of 130 crore Indians.
-It is a victory of 'new India' and team India; and a victory of the spirit of cooperative federalism, and our Corona warriors,'' Reddy said.
+''We have witnessed the victory of scientists, victory of healthcare workers and the collective spirit of 130 crore Indians.
+It is a victory of 'new India' and team India; and a victory of the spirit of cooperative federalism, and of our Corona warriors,'' Reddy said.

-He said vaccination against COVID-19 and tourism will go together in the current scenario, and without vaccination, tourism will not survive and no tourists will come.
+He said vaccination against Covid and tourism will go together in the current scenario and without vaccination, tourism will not survive and no tourists will come.

+He later tweeted: ''Spoke on @tourismgoi's initiatives to boost tourism and also encourage investment.
+Congratulated all the scientists, health care workers & vaccine manufacturers on crossing the 100 crores vaccine mark and dwelt on how this will be a big boost for the tourism industry''.

 ''We should use challenging times as an opportunity to rethink, regenerate and reinvent the tourism sector,'' the minister said.